 Next, sit down during a monthly huddle.
 Discuss your priorities in life.
 Make a list.
 Review your cents plan (or budget).
 The goal is to find that sweet spot “Where Cents Parallel Vision?”
 Now, it is time to red-line what needs to change to align your money with your priorities.
 Every dollar must be allocated.

 Over budget?
 Then, figure out every possible way to cut more expenses.
 Under budget?
 Start saving for those priorities.
-Open a CIT Bank Money Market account and get a 1.85% APY.
-See site for full terms and conditions on this offer.

 Can’t decide on sticky money decisions?
 That is where slush money or pocket money is vital!!